3Arrival in New Zealand, customs and biosecurity

 How long does this all take?

-Usually it shouldn’t take more than one hour to leave the airport.
-But of course if cleaning is involved on their part, then it will take longer.
+Usually, it shouldn’t take more than one hour to leave the airport.
+But, of course, if cleaning or confiscation of items takes place, then it will take longer to be cleared by biosecurity.

 Previous chapter Next chapter